Frequently Asked Questions

 Will I be delayed in graduating from BU if I attend CGS?

 No. Completion of our program places you at the half way point towards a BU degree.
-You will take one elective each semester* in another BU school or college to explore and start accruing credits towards your intended major.
+You will take electives in other BU schools or colleges to explore and start accruing credits towards your intended major.
 That way, when you continue to one of the nine degree-granting colleges junior year, you’ll be taking courses at the same level as the peers in your major.
-Visit the Pathways to a Degree here.
+Visit the Pathways to a Degree.

 Please note that degrees in Engineering (ENG), select programs in the College of Health and Rehabilitation Sciences: Sargent College (SAR), and some physical science majors in College of Arts and Sciences (CAS) may take longer.